 North Cascades National Park

 Established in 1968, North Cascades National Park is one of the most stunning swaths of wilderness on the U.S. West Coast.
 The park sprawls from the Canadian border in the north to the Lake Chelan National Recreation Area in the south.
-Although just three hours from Seattle, it’s one of the country’s least visiting national parks, making it a wonderful escape from modern life.
+Although just three hours from Seattle, it’s one of the country’s least-visited national parks, making it a wonderful escape from modern life.

 The national park’s 789 square miles hide endless miles of pristine alpine landscapes, from jagged peaks laced with glaciers to waterfalls tumbling into forested valleys.
 And with over 400 miles of trails, hikers and outdoor adventures will find plenty to keep them busy.

 Only one major road cuts through the park, Highway 20, also known as the North Cascades Highway.
-Many of the park’s best hikes, including the Sterling Munro Trail, the Diablo Lake Vista Point, and Gorge Lake Overlook depart from here.
+Many of the park’s best hikes, including the Sterling Munro Trail, the Diablo Lake Vista Point, and Gorge Lake Overlook, depart from here.